RezaOnGithub/Rust_SDL3_OpenGL/README.md

 # Rust+SDL3+OpenGL DIY Template

 This is an `extern "C"`-heavy and `unsafe` template for getting started with OpenGL in Rust, using SDL3.
-The hope is that you will find value, and base your next project on it- unless the very design of it discourges you away.
+The hope is that you will find value, and base your next project on it- unless the very design of it discourages you away.

 # What is the problem?